0xInfection/Awesome-WAF/README.md

 - Sometimes they use a learning mode to add rules automatically through learning about user behaviour.

 ## Operation Modes:
 - __Negative Model (Blacklist based)__ - A blacklisting model uses pre-set signatures to block web traffic that is clearly malicious, and signatures designed to prevent attacks which exploit certain website and web application vulnerabilities.
-For example, if a number of IP addresses send a lot more packets than is typical for that many IP addresses being used to surf a website, a blacklisting firewall can effectively prevent DDoS attacks.
-Blacklisting model web application firewalls are a great choice for websites and web applications on the public internet, because those targets can get a lot of legitimate web traffic from unfamiliar client machines.
-Eg. Block all `<script>*</script>` inputs.
+Blacklisting model web application firewalls are a great choice for websites and web applications on the public internet, and are highly effective against an major types of DDoS attacks.
+Eg. Rule for blocking all `<script>*</script>` inputs.
 - __Positive Model (Whitelist based)__ - A whitelisting model only allows web traffic according to specifically configured criteria.
 For example, it can be configured to only allow HTTP GET requests from certain IP addresses.
-This model can be very effective for casting a wide metaphorical fishing net for blocking possible cyber-attacks, but just as fishing nets also catch a lot of matter that a fisherman can't sell, whitelisting will block a lot of legitimate traffic.
+This model can be very effective for blocking possible cyber-attacks, but whitelisting will block a lot of legitimate traffic.
 Whitelisting model firewalls are probably best for web applications on an internal network that are designed to be used by only a limited group of people, such as employees.
 - __Mixed/Hybrid Model (Inclusive model)__ - A hybrid security model is one that blends both whitelisting and blacklisting.
 Depending on all sorts of configuration specifics, hybrid firewalls could be the best choice for both web applications on internal networks and web applications on the public internet.

 ## Testing Methodology: